 You need to take regular intervals to save you from the pain of wearing heels, no matter how good the quality of your heels is.
 You need to bring out your legs from the heeled shoes once in a while.
 You can take regular breaks after every 30 minutes if you suffer from severe pain because the breaks will let your feet breathe and shoo away the pain.

 Many of us love stilettos the way we love German chocolate cake.
 We know we can only handle a nibble or two, but goodness, how we want to gobble the whole thing up at once.
 Instead of wearing thin heels at all times, consider incorporating a funky wide heel into your wardrobe, as a chunkier heel will allow for your weight to be more evenly distributed, creating less pressure on the front of your foot, Vie Carpenter said.

-You need to complement your shoe shape and sole width with the shape of your feet to avoid pain on your feet while wearing your favorite pair of heels so it is important to know your foot type.
-Our suggestion is that you consult a podiatrist; it will be the best way to know your foot type and what’s going on.
+Know your foot type.
+In my opinion, a podiatrist would be the best way to know your foot type and what’s going on.
 If you can’t run out to the podiatrist, there’s a couple of neat ways to see if you have a flat foot or a high-arch foot.
 Wet your foot and step onto a piece of construction paper.
 When you make an impression, it will show you how much your foot is flattening or how high of an arch you have.
 You can look at a person’s foot type and see why they are having pain.